Mohsnmonji/mohsnmonji.github.io/about-me.md

   <h4>2.
 Settler Colonialism and Indigenous Health</h4>
   <p>
-    Drawing on critical Indigenous and settler studies to examine settler colonialism as a fundamental cause of health disparities between Indigenous and non-Indigenous peoples.
+    Drawing on critical Indigenous studies and settler colonial studies, I examine settler colonialism as a fundamental cause of health disparities between Indigenous and non-Indigenous peoples.
 In particular, I am concerned with the ways in which colonial laws, policies, and institutions—such as the Indian Act, residential schools, the pass system, and land dispossession—have cumulatively undermined Indigenous well-being in Canada over time.
   </p>